jwilger/kookaburra/README.markdown

 Kookaburra is a framework for implementing the [Window Driver] [Window Driver] pattern in order to keep acceptance tests maintainable.

-## WARNING: Documentation Out of Date ##

-The master branch on GitHub currently contains a number of significant changes that are not yet reflected in the following documentation.

 ## Installation ##

 Kookaburra is available as a Rubygem and [published on Rubygems.org] [Kookaburra Gem],